Microscopic quasifission dynamics of the ${}^{54}\text{Cr}+{}^{243}\text{Am}$ reaction: Abstract

 \item[Method] The calculations are performed using the fully microscopic time-dependent Hartree-Fock theory based on the Skyrme energy density functional.
 We perform systematic simulations covering a broad set of initial orientations of the deformed ${}^{54}\text{Cr}$ and ${}^{243}\text{Am}$ nuclei, together with a finely spaced range of incident energies extending from below to well above the Coulomb barrier.

-\item[Results] Our simulations at fixed energy show that projectile side collisions are governed by shell effects driving heavy and light fragments toward spherical $Z=82$ and deformed $N=52\text{--}56$ closures, respectively, whereas tip collisions exhibit weaker shell influence.
-These shell-dominated reactions are characterized by shorter interaction times, attributed to the enhanced rigidity of shell-stabilized fragments accelerating neck rupture.
-Furthermore, the energy dependence reveals a complex evolution where the system transitions from an octupole-stabilized regime ($Z \approx 88$) to a spherical shell-driven regime, with specific energy windows exhibiting suppressed shell influence.
+\item[Results] Our fixed-energy simulations show that projectile side collisions are strongly shell driven, with heavy and light fragments tending toward the spherical $Z=82$ and deformed $N=52\text{--}56$ shell regions, respectively, whereas tip collisions exhibit weaker shell influence.
+These shell-driven reactions are associated with shorter contact times, consistent with faster neck rupture caused by the enhanced rigidity of shell-stabilized fragments.
+In the tip-tip channel, the energy dependence further reveals a transition from an octupole-deformed region around $Z \approx 88$ to a spherical shell-driven regime at higher energy, while shell steering is comparatively weak in a near-barrier region at a center-of-mass energy of approximately 226~MeV.

 \item[Conclusions] Our microscopic study demonstrates that the manifestation of shell effects in the final QF fragment distributions is a dynamical outcome sensitively dependent on both the initial collision geometry and the incident energy.
-This pronounced energy dependence suggests that the competition between QF and fusion can be tuned.
-Systematically probing this energy sensitivity is crucial for identifying optimal incident energies where the QF process exhibits suppressed shell influence, thereby potentially enhancing the fusion probability and improving the prospects for synthesizing new SHEs. \end{description}
+This pronounced energy dependence indicates that the competition between QF and fusion may be affected by the beam energy.
+The comparatively weak shell steering found in the near-barrier tip-tip region therefore suggests a possible low-energy window of potential interest for SHE synthesis.